FCC Says It Has No Documentation of Cyberattack That It Claims Happened

 They do not even care anymore (Score:1)

-Misleading headline (Score:3)
+Misleading headline (Score:4, Insightful)

 So, it's not that it "has no documentation"-- it's that it can't (or won't) release documentation.